openmodels/currentloss/README.md

 computing is used to increase the speed on machines with multiple cores.

+The trade Eora data is not stored in the Code Ocean, and needs to be downloaded separately.
+This should be saved to the `data/I_O data` directory as a "Eora26" directory, containing folders following the naming pattern `Eora26_YYYY_bp` where YYYY is a year.

 ## 4. Generate result outputs (4-figures)

 1. Synthesis preparation: Run `prepare.R`, which generates the